-FIA_API.1 FIA_API Authentication Proof of Identity 1 TOE, an object or an authori
+FIA_API.1 Authentication Proof of Identity, provides proof of the identity of the TOE, an object or an authorized user or role to an external entity.

 Management: FIA_API.1

 The following actions could be considered for the management functions in FMT: Management of authentication information used to prove the claimed identity.